Skip to content

 The BVFMS’s core programing includes the Midsummer Music Festival, Guitar Camps (youth and adult), Coffee Houses, and Marshal Boucher Memorial Award.
 Through these programs we foster musicianship and skill development of musicians, technical support and of our core volunteers.

-Executive 2022/2023
+Executive 2024/2025

-Vice President: Amy Stokes
+Vice President: Dwayne Allen

 Treasurer: Brenda Zantingh